 You do not want to be next to, behind, or in front of a small child (or even worse, an infant) on a bus unless you love getting kicked, being asked for favors, plugging your ears, or smelling full diapers.
-Board the bus after any shrieking young’uns, so that you can see where they end up and make sure you can keep some distance between you.
+With my respect to traveling parents, I suggest non-parents board the bus after any shrieking young’uns, so that they can see where they end up and make sure they keep some distance.

-If you’re alone, and you’re not huge on fifteen-hour chats with strangers touting 9/11 conspiracy theories, have earphones in and don’t remove them for anything, even if your battery dies and you’re listening to dead air.
-Take it from someone who KNOWS.
+If you’re alone, and you’re not huge on fifteen-hour chats with self-absorbed strangers, have earphones in and don’t remove them for anything, even if your battery dies and you’re listening to dead air.
+Take it from someone who knows.

-Many buses have outlets now, but some don’t equip every seat so check it out before you sit down.
+Many buses have outlets now, but some don’t equip every seat and they don’t always work, so try to check it out before you sit down.